Cdemeke1227/project-three-research/README.md

 ## What legalities play into a stock market game?
 Into a web application?
 * Why did they shutdown all those fantasy footbal leagues, they used real world data and made money?

+### User Workflow
+* User Sign Up / Log In
+* User gets to start 10,000
+* If user starts to loose money they can get loans from other users/friends
+*